Ninroot/coordinates/README.md

 1. Successfull POST new coordinate returns 200 status code.
 It should return 201.
 1. Add swagger to describe backend API.
 1. Very precise coordinate entries are rounded (ex: "123456789.123456789")
 1. Wrapp applications into Dockerfiles.
+Does Docker image with java 11 for mac ARM even exist?
 1. Parameterize CORS.